Itseasymike/DoomPunchingBag/README.md

 ## About

 In this DOOM remake our hero :godmode: finds himself in the pits of hell with nothing to protect him but his God-given strength.
 As our hero tries to escape hell and defeat countless demons along the way, he is faced with one of his deadliest enemies, The Baron of Hell.
-Our hero must now use nothing but his fists to defeat his enemy and finally escape the demons that wish to destroy him and hell itself.
+Our hero must now use nothing but his fists to defeat his enemy and finally escape the demons that wish to destroy him and hell itself!

 ## Rules